Interface

 The status bar provides access to configuration options and help:

-1. The Options control opens the options dialog, where the user can change alphabet settings and configure recent password behavior.
+1. The Options control opens the options dialog, where the user can change alphabet settings, configure recent password behavior, and select cards available in cards mode.

 2. The currently selected alphabet is displayed in the status bar and can be one of the following: